 Authenticity is crucial not just in newsjacking, but in any kind of PR or marketing activity.
 If you publish something that is totally out of character with your brand identity and voice, then people will notice and you could end up undermining your credibility.

-Therefore, it’s important that your newsjack is consistent with the rest of your content.
+Therefore, it’s important that your newsjack is consistent with the rest of your content and your PR strategy.
 If you’re known for posting humorous or light-hearted content — such as Netflix or Denny’s — then you would be in comfortable territory making a tongue-in-cheek reference to a current event on your Twitter feed.
 However, this would never work for a business such as, say, Deloitte or PwC, as it would be totally out of keeping with their tone and communication style.

 5. Choose the Most Appropriate Distribution Channels.